-Solitude Can Be A Danger
+Solitude Represents Danger

 When alone, parrots cannot be warned or defend themselves against predators as easily.
-Because of this, when a pet parrot finds itself all alone, it raises red flags in the brain.
+Because of this, when a pet parrot finds itself all alone, it raises red flags in its brain.
 To parrots, solitude equates to risk.

 Parrots Crave Interaction